hyperboly/blog.hyperboly.net/content/posts/guides/music-consumption-the-right-way.md

 For Windows: https://docs.syncthing.net/intro/getting-started.html
 For Linux: https://apt.syncthing.net/ (unfortunately I can only find installation for apt, arch, and nix.
 Fedora users you are alone, sorry)
 For android: https://play.google.com/store/apps/details?id=com.github.catfriend1.syncthingandroid
 Sorry no iOS, not really sorry.
-You shouldn't be using Apple products anyways
+You shouldn't be using Apple products anyways.

 Now it's just a matter of linking your devices together to recognize each other and share the device over.
 This process is simple.